FranciscoMaik/FranciscoMaik/README.md

 - 🌱 I’m currently learning  programming with JS and TS using the React library and the Node server-side Javascript execution environment.
 - 🎓 I'm majoring in Information Systems.
-- 🔭 I’m currently work on nothing.
+- 🔭 I’m currently working on nothing.
 - 👨🏻‍💼 I'am Project Management Director at Junior Juá.

 ### Experience